jodaf/quilvyn-pathfinder/README.md

 ## Pathfinder plugin for the Quilvyn RPG character sheet generator

-The quilvyn-pathfinder package bundles modules that extend Quilvyn to work with the First Edition Pathfinder RPG, applying the rules of the
+The quilvyn-pathfinder package bundles modules that extend Quilvyn to work with the 1st Edition Pathfinder RPG, applying the rules of the
 <a href="http://legacy.aonprd.com/">Pathfinder Roleplaying Game Reference
 Document</a>.